Central venous catheter

 Citation, DOI, disclosures and article data

 At the time the article was created Henry Knipe had no recorded disclosures.View Henry Knipe's current disclosures

 Central venous catheters (CVC), also known as central venous lines (CVL), refer to a wide range of catheters that are inserted so that their distal tips lie in a central vein.
 Central venous access devices can broadly be divided into four categories.
 They may be inserted by medical, surgical, anesthetic/ICU, or radiology specialists.

-- e.g. Vascath used for haemodialysis, apheresis, stem cell collection, etc.
+e.g. Vascath is used for haemodialysis, apheresis, stem cell collection, etc.

 Central venous catheters can be inserted into a variety of veins, most commonly including:

 Policy varies by institution but tip placement for neck/thoracic/upper limb CVCs in the superior vena cava or at the cavoatrial junction is generally acceptable.
 There is a limited differential of left paramediastinal catheter positions.